IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 # igCurrencyEditor Overview

-The Ignite UI™ currency editor, or `igCurrencyEditor`, is a control that renders an input field which only accepts numeric digits, formatted as various currency types.
+The Ignite UI™ currency editor, or `igCurrencyEditor`, is a control which renders an input field which only accepts numeric values, formatted as various currency types.
 The `igCurrencyEditor` control supports localization, by recognizing different regional options exposed from the browser.

-As the user interacts with the control the visual appearance is updated to give immediate feedback.
+As the user interacts with the control, the visual appearance is updated to reflect any changes.
 Once the editor loses focus, a value-dependent positive or negative pattern is applied to the control, along with adding the appropriate currency sign.

 Figure 1: The `igCurrencyEditor` formatted for American currency